Data-Driven Control of Large-Scale Networks with Formal Guarantees: A Small-Gain Free Approach: Data-Driven Construction of Symbolic Models and ASBFs

-In the upcoming section, we leverage our proposed SOP and introduce a \emph{newly developed compositional data-driven} condition to construct an ABF for an interconnected network based on ASBF of its individual subsystems.
+In the upcoming section, we leverage our proposed SOP and introduce a \emph{newly developed compositional data-driven} condition to construct an ABF for an interconnected network based on the ASBFs of its individual subsystems.